install.packages(c('rPraat', 'phonTools', 'seewave', 'multitaper', 'emuR',

 mts_moments

-The standard deviations are not so different, but there’s a very significant 500+ Hz difference in center of gravity, and notable differences in skewness and kurtosis as well.
+There are notable differences in all spectral moments.
 The take home message is that the method of spectral estimation matters.

 Computing DCT coefficients